 Having a positive brand perception is a shortcut to success.
 If customers believe in your brand they will be more confident in purchasing your products.
 Other businesses will be more interested in partnering with you.
 It will be easier to launch new products.

-The ultimate goal of brand perception programs is to develop brand equity.
+The ultimate goal of brand perception programs is to develop brand value and brand equity.
 Brand equity is the extra value a company gets from a product with a recognizable name, as opposed to a generic equivalent.
 You want to get a high level of brand equity so that your customers, when confronted with a buying decision choice, feel more confident and comfortable to proceed with your brand.

 As a result, customers who are influenced by a product with a higher level of brand equity will also purchase the product, even if the brand-name product is more expensive than the generic equivalent.